Movie Reviews

 ★ ★ ★ ★

-"Objectively," The Cry (known in Italy as Il Grido) might be deserving of three and a half stars, but I've given it four here simply because I enjoyed my last viewing of it without reservations.
+In "objective" terms, The Cry (known in Italy as Il Grido) might be deserving of three and a half stars, but I've given it four here simply because I enjoyed my last viewing of it without reservations.
 Aldo's string of tenuous relationships with the women he meets along the road as he tries in vain to shake the memory of Irma does start to feel repetitive toward the end, but the film as a whole is well paced and the scenes are structured gracefully.
 The Cry might always be overshadowed by Antonioni's sixties work, which it looks a little rougher and feels considerably grittier than, if we don't count the industrial settings in Red Desert with their unusual mixture of colorfulness and toxicity.
 But this late fifties work is perfectly good in its own right.
 Because the film was made in Italy and the milieu is working class and the narrative has a tragic bent, it will probably always earn some comparisons to Italian neorealism.
 But it seems on a different tack to me--this is very much "an Antonioni film," first and foremost, even if the art house lyricism he would later become known for is more dormant.
 Perhaps where The Cry excels most, for me anyway, is in the way it establishes and maintains a languid tone that casts a pallor over the proceedings without the film ever feeling boring and putting the viewer to sleep.
 This is a film that might be too dour for a few viewers, but I find it an easy sit.

 David Golder